Cyber-Tech-Ninja/Network-Scanning-NMAP/README.md

 Using the -p param to scan for a single port nmap -p 973 192.164.0.1

+PING SWEEP
+Ping sweep sends an ICMP packet to each possible IP address for the specified network.
+When it receives a response, it marks the IP address that responded as being alive.

+nmap -sn <ip address ranges or subnet mask>

 If you specify the type of port, you can scan for information about a particular type of connection, for example for a TCP connection. nmap -p T:7777, 973 192.164.0.1